DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/switch-frames.md

 ## Switch Context to Main Window

-When you add the **Switch Context to Main Window** action to a test, TestCafe Studio switches the test's browsing context from an iframe back to the main window.
+The **Switch Context to Main Window** action switches the test's browsing context from an iframe back to the main window.

 > If you reorder the **Switch Frames** actions or move test actions between browsing contexts, make sure the actions relate to a desired context.
 Otherwise, they may be executed incorrectly.